-This delicious sauce dates back to 13th century Persia and can be found in dishes throughout the Middle East, Asia, and the Mediterranean.
-Derived from fragrantly nutty toasted sesame seeds, this clean-eat sesame paste requires only three ingredients (one of which is optional!)
+Dating back to 13th century Persia, this sauce and can be found in dishes throughout the Middle East, Asia, and the Mediterranean.
+Derived from grinding fragrantly nutty toasted sesame seeds into a smooth paste or sauce, this clean-eating sesame paste requires only three ingredients (one of which is optional!).
 It’s so simple to make that I typically make it as needed so that it is as fresh as possible.
-This particular batch was actually made to be used in my Homemade Hummus recipe (an absolute must-try by the way!) but beyond just hummus, you can use this sauce as its own dip, or as a complement to marinades, dressings, dips, sauces etc. Actually, I’d love to know your favorite way of using this sauce so tag us on social media and let us know!
+A wildly popular ingredient in hummus, you can use this sauce as its own dip, or as a complement to marinades, dressings, dips, sauces, etc.

 Tahini is truly a versatile sauce that is perfect for virtually all diet and lifestyle options including those with nut allergies (sesame seeds are not a tree nut), those on a gluten-free diet, vegans, vegetarians, or those on the keto or paleo diet.
 And best of all it’s incredibly easy to make.
 Let me show you…

 Sesame seeds are the main ingredient in this dish.
-If your sesame seeds aren’t toasted (mine weren’t) simply place them in a pan on med-low heat, being sure to gently shake the pan and agitate the seeds so they are constantly moving and don’t burn.
+If your sesame seeds aren’t toasted (mine weren’t) simply place them in a pan on med-low heat, being sure to gently shake the pan and agitate the seeds so they are constantly moving as they brown so that they don’t burn.